-Facebook Messenger chatbots have been a gold mine of opportunity for businesses in every industry, but are truly taking the cake when it comes to the ecommerce market.
+Facebook Messenger chatbots have been a gold mine of opportunity for businesses in every industry, but are truly taking the cake when it comes to the e-commerce market.

 A new term has been coined for those businesses using chat apps to build relationships and generate sales with their audience called Conversational Commerce – and its powered by chatbots.

 If you’re in the business of selling products, and want to get started with Facebook chatbots, this guide will be for you.
-Here we’ll start with a beginners guide, and soon we’ll update it with more advanced strategies for developing chatbots in the ecommerce space in the coming months!
+Here we’ll start with a beginners guide, and soon we’ll update it with more advanced strategies for developing chatbots in the e-commerce space in the coming months!

 Let’s get started.

-The Power of Building Ecommerce Chatbots
+The Power of Building E-Commerce Chatbots

-We’re utilizing Messenger for initiatives like…
+Messenger is the perfect choice for initiatives like…

 Customer Experience: building an amazing pre-purchase experience to prime your customers before selling to them.
-Like we see in the LEGO bot:

 Customer Acquisition: Building a series of sales sequences inside your chatbot or recovering abandoned cart with Messenger.
-For example, FashionNova:

 There are a few things that need to be considered when creating a chatbot for your business (regardless of product), so let’s start by answering a few important questions: